dancsecs/sztest/examples/got_wnt/README.md

 <!--- gotomd::End::tst::./string_with_formatted_message/package -->

 > Here the got string has extra information (extra) not found in the want string while the want string has missing information (missing) not found in the got string.
 Then there is a changed area area between the got Go and the want Wnt.
-Finally the additional formatted message is displayed just before the line.
+Finally the additional formatted message is displayed just before the GOT: line.

 [Contents](../../README.md#contents)